-- Childcare is usually offered in coworking spaces as either part-time childminding and/or full-time daycare
+- In the coworking + childcare model, childcare is offered in coworking spaces as either part-time childminding and/or full-time daycare

 - Offering childcare can be a great way to differentiate yourself and support the parents in your community

 - It may also require special licensing and dedicated childcare space which can be expensive.
 Therefore, it’s important to do your research before deciding to move forward with this kind of model

 There is a strong need for affordable childcare services in North America.

 Coworking spaces are stepping up to fill this need by introducing integrated childcare and work environments.

 In this article, we’re breaking down the coworking + childcare model with the help of Optix client, The Commons at Phase.

 The Commons at Phase is part of a 62,500 square foot facility offering coworking, events, and childcare on-site.
 They combine a high-quality learning center with a space for work to create a unique opportunity for people to connect, encourage, and support each other.